 Advancement to Candidacy is a major milestone for a doctoral student and signifies successful completion of all coursework and prerequisites for the doctoral degree, including a successful proposal defense.
-Students will receive a formal notification informing them of Advancement to Candidacy.
-As of the date of advancement the candidate may register for EDLL 750, Dissertation Preparation.
+Students then become eligible to register for EDLL 750, Dissertation Preparation.
 Normally a candidate will complete the entire degree program in a total of three to four years.
 A maximum of 6 years from the date of admission or three years from Advancement to Candidacy is allowed for completion.